A practical guideline on how to convince sellers to sell products on your internet multi vendor platform and get more suppliers

 By a virtual marketplace type:

-Having the narrow segment helps to define where to find vendors who match your concept the most, understand their needs and prepare an offer that will work for them.
+Having the narrow segment helps to define where to find wholesale suppliers who match your concept the most, understand their needs and prepare an offer that will work for them.

-Finding and attracting sellers that match your multi seller shopping mall concept—best practices
+1.2 Find and attracting sellers that match your marketplace concept

 Potential sellers that would be newcomers in e-commerce can be found in offline and online business directories and aggregators, hobby clubs, networking groups, trade associations, online forums, offline stores, and workshops.

-Country Culture, a well-known Australian Internet multi vendor platform for local designers and producers from all over the country, is searching for sellers offline.
+Country Culture, a well-known Australian Internet multi vendor platform for local designers and producers from all over the country, is searching for selling vendors offline.

-Ange Lavender, the web marketplace founder, claims that the main sources to find vendors are local villages with designers and producers that are crafting quality goods in hidden workspaces.
+Ange Lavender, the founder, claims that the main sources to find wholesale suppliers are local villages with designers and producers that are crafting quality products in hidden workspaces.

-The team even placed the marketplace mascot—a dog Rusty’s photo on the website, to reflect the way they search sellers.
+The team even placed the company mascot—a dog Rusty’s photo on the website, to reflect the way of finding vendors.
 Most of the time, it’s only locals who know how to find those designers.

-Established sellers already work on Internet marketplaces and are presented with their products on other relevant virtual shopping mall platforms, social media, and communities.
+Established sellers already work on Internet malls and are presented with their products on other relevant virtual shopping mall wholesale platforms, social media, and communities.

 While being a startup, Airbnb launched an email-campaign, though isn’t official but a hidden one, to invite Craigslist’s rental suppliers to try out their ecommerce platform.